babsD221/storeManagementApp/README.md

 # Store

 A store  app with authentication that will allow you to manage your inventory and sales.
-This app was built with angular Js, bootstrap and a firebase as a backend service.
+This app was built with angular, bootstrap and a firebase as a backend service.

 ## Development server